NetMHCIIpan 3.1 Server

-NetMHCIIpan 3.0 server predicts binding of peptides to MHC class II molecules.
-The predictions are available for all three human MHC class II isotypes, HLA-DR, HLA-DP and HLA-DQ, as well as mouse molecules.
+NetMHCIIpan 3.1 server predicts binding of peptides to MHC class II molecules.
+The predictions are available for the three human MHC class II isotypes HLA-DR, HLA-DP and HLA-DQ, as well as mouse molecules (H-2).

 The project is a collaboration between CBS, IMMI, and LIAI.

 View the version history of this server.